BangkitTeam/ML-API/README.md

 # ML-API
-API to connect between backend and machine learning side
+API to predict trash classification from machine learning model